-We will view $M_t$ as a product of $2^\mathcal{V}\times 2^\mathcal{V}$ matrices, \be M = m_t m_{t-1}\ldots m_1. \ee Here each $m_i$ is associated with a ``timestep'' in the dynamics.
+Here each $m_i$ is associated with a ``timestep'' in the dynamics.
 This is effectively a coarse-graining of the original model (which might for example have a spatial structure in $d$ spatial dimensions plus time, i.e. in $d+1$ dimensions) to an effective $(0+1)$-dimensional model.

 In general, the matrices $m_i$ have a highly nontrivial probability distribution that depends on the structure of the qubit problem.
-We will argue that despite this there is typically a scaling regime at large time where the entropies take universal scaling forms.
+We will argue that despite this there is typically a scaling regime at large times where the entropies take universal scaling forms.
 For example, the average von Neumann entropy $S_1$ may be expressed as a universal function of the natural scaling variable~${x=t/t^*}$.
 In turn, these universal forms can be understood from much simpler ``0+1 dimensional'' models which are closely related to the problem of multiplying random matrices drawn from some simple unitarily invariant distribution.
-However, if we are modelling true quantum measurements, then the $m_i$ are not independent even in the effective 0+1D model.
+However, if we are modeling true quantum measurements, then the $m_i$ are not independent even in the effective 0+1D model.
 Born's rule implies that there are correlations between the $m_i$.
 Fortunately, these correlations take a simple form which can be handled using the replica trick.